bj63/Marai/README.md

-# MarAI Experience App

-This repository now ships a runnable Next.js application for the MarAI experience (onboarding, feed, profile, chat, social graph, explore, dream archive, and admin control surfaces).
-The legacy static prototype in `frontend/` is still available for reference, but the default entry point is the typed app under `src/`.
+# Jarvis for Everyone

+MarAI is the everyday copilot that remembers your context, narrates your vibe, and connects you to people and products that matter.
+This repo contains the full-stack experience: a Next.js app (App Router) that talks to the "MarAI Brain" backend for mood, feed, commerce, and trust signals.

+## Why it matters
+- **Soul-first UX:** Mood Ring and theme sync pull live state from the backend so the interface always mirrors your current energy.
+- **Trusted economy:** Commerce clicks are tracked before checkout, so sellers build reputation and buyers get safer recommendations.
+- **Real-time personas:** Feed, chat, and dream views render from API-driven personas with optimistic UI and graceful offline handling.

-## Running locally
+## Quick start

-1. Copy `.env.example` to `.env` and set `NEXT_PUBLIC_API_BASE_URL` / `NEXT_PUBLIC_API_KEY` for real API calls.
+1. Copy `.env.example` to `.env` and set `NEXT_PUBLIC_API_BASE_URL` and `NEXT_PUBLIC_API_KEY` to point at your MarAI Brain.
 2. Install dependencies: `npm install`.
-3. Start the app: `npm run dev` (defaults to port 3000).
+3. Run the experience locally: `npm run dev` (defaults to port 3000).

-## Building for production
+## Production deployment

-- Run `npm run build` followed by `npm start` to serve the optimized build.
+- Build and serve optimized assets with `npm run build` then `npm start`.
-- The included `Dockerfile` builds a standalone production image suitable for Railway or similar hosts.
+- The included `Dockerfile` produces a Railway-ready image; `nginx.conf` proxies traffic for SSR and static assets.
+- App-level API calls use the typed `apiClient`, which respects the configured backend host in all environments.

-## Structure
+## What lives where

-- `src/app` – app router entry points for landing, login, feed, profile, chat, and social graph routes.
+- `src/app` – App Router routes for landing, onboarding, feed, profile, chat, and admin surfaces.
-- `src/components` – shared UI (top bar, nav rail, toasts, feed helpers, route guards, etc.).
+- `src/components` – Shared UI primitives (rail, toasts, feed cards, guards, etc.).
-- `src/lib` – API client and session bootstrap utilities.
-- `src/providers` – theming, toast, and session context providers.
+- `src/providers` – Theme, session, and toast context providers that hydrate client state.
-- `src/styles` – global styles and design tokens.
+- `src/lib` – API client, session bootstrap, and helpers.
-- `frontend/` – the legacy static HTML prototype (kept for reference only).
+- `frontend/` – Legacy static prototype, kept for reference.
-- `docs/implementation-plan.md` / `docs/ops.md` – prior plans and ops notes.
+- `docs/` – Ops notes and implementation plans.

-See `docs/ops.md` for environment variables, runtime config examples, and a smoke-test checklist.
+## Operating the Mood Ring
+The `ThemeProvider` polls `/api/marai/state/current` through `apiClient` to pull accent colors and motion speed directly from the backend.
+It updates CSS variables every few seconds while falling back gracefully if offline.
+When paired with the app shell, this keeps the interface and your personal "soul" in lockstep.

+## Building the trust graph
+Commerce feed cards trigger a tracking call before opening a seller's checkout page.
+Each click increments trust for the seller type, enabling safer recommendations and transparent scoring in your social graph.

+## License
+MIT.
+Build boldly.